mamba-org/micromamba-docker/README.md

 [mamba-org/micromamba-docker](https://github.com/mamba-org/micromamba-docker/)
-or when a new release of `micromamba` binaries are available on [conda-forge](https://anaconda.org/conda-forge/micromamba), new docker images are built and pushed to dockerhub.
+or when a new release of `micromamba` binaries are available on [conda-forge](https://anaconda.org/conda-forge/micromamba), new docker images are built and pushed to Dockerhub.
 Each image is tagged with the version of `micromamba` it contains and these tags will start with a number.
 Images are also tagged with `git-<HASH>` where `<HASH>` is the first 7 characters of the git commit hash from the